 - Costly experimentation in a search to improve results.
 Companies are always seeking to improve their results, especially when competitors have superior results.
 However, with a poor or inconsistent evaluation of different areas within a play it is easy for management to believe that differences in results are driven by differences in drilling and completion techniques instead of differences in the underlying reservoir quality, which can lead them to fund costly one-off experiments in search of a silver bullet that doesn’t exist.

 If you’ve been in the industry for a few years or more, then it’s likely that you’ve seen at least one of these first hand.
 If these problems go unchecked hundreds of millions in value can be destroyed while competitors thrive.
+These problems can be alleviated by using consistent petrophysical workflows.

 When analyzing where inconsistencies begin to arise there are two areas for scrutiny: